 Everyone knows that English is the most widely spoken language in the UK, but it is far from the only language spoken there.
 According to the 2011 Census, there are over 4 million people living in the UK who do not speak English as their first, or primary, language.
-And, in fact, nearly 140,000 residents of the UK do not speak English at all.
+In fact, nearly 140,000 residents of the UK do not speak English at all.

 In England and Wales, the most widely spoken language after English is Polish.
 Of the over 56.1 million residents of England and Wales, approximately 546,000 speak Polish, about the same number of people who speak Welsh.

-There have always been words traded between languages: for example, words like croissant from French, or pajamas from Hindi.
+There have always been words traded between languages.
+For example, words like croissant from French, or pajamas from Hindi.
 But the high number of Polish speakers might mean that Polish has a particular influence on the language.

-Over a million households have residents whose primary language is English, and this will mean that the English they speak in the UK will continue to change, and in different ways than the English we speak in the U.S. will change.
+That being said, any number of languages can and will begin to influence English, particularly because the census data reveals that approximately 13% of the total population was born abroad.
+Over a million households have residents whose primary language is English.
+This will mean that the English they speak in the UK will continue to change, and in different ways than the English spoken in the U.S. will change.